mgadaphy/dicom-research/docs/system_architecture.md

   Backend-->>Frontend: Processed Image Data Frontend-->>User: Display Image
 ```

+**Diagram Explanation:** When a user requests a study, the frontend sends a request to the backend, which loads the DICOM files from the filesystem.
+The backend processes the DICOM data (extracting metadata and converting pixel data) and sends it to the frontend, which displays the images to the user.

 Key components:
 - **DICOM Parser**: Extracts metadata and pixel data from DICOM files